AutoPas/AutoPas/README.md

 Steps to using Autopas in your particle simulation program:
 1. **Defining a Custom Particle Class** <br/>
 First you will need to define a particle class.
-You can customize your particle class to your liking.
-You can also inherit or just reuse one of the Particle classes defined in `src/particles/` if you want to reuse the functionalities provided through them.
+For that we provide some basic Particle classes defined in `src/particles/` that you can use either directly or you can write your own Particle class by inheriting from one of the provided classes.
 ```
-class PositionOnlyParticle {
+class SPHParticle : public autopas::Particle {
-    std::array<double, 3> r;

 }
 ```
 2. **AutoPas and Containers**<br>
 adding particles, iterating through containers